Warm Sunshine For Your Sunday

 TONIGHT: Mostly clear this evening, then increasing clouds and not as cool.
 Low: 67°.
 Wind: S 5-10 mph.

 MONDAY: Partly cloudy and very warm.
-A chance for showers and storms by afternoon.
+A chance for showers and storms by late morning/early afternoon.
 High: 90°.
 Wind: W 5-15 mph.

 Copyright 2022 KWQC.
 All rights reserved.